-The American road trip … there’s no better way to see the special places our country has to offer!
+The American road trip … it’s iconic!
+And there’s no better way to see some of the most special places across the country.
 But what if you want to include your pet in the fun?
-The Ultimate Pet Friendly American Road Trip highlights breathtaking sights you’ll love exploring together.
+Here are 49 breathtaking sights you’ll love exploring together on a pet friendly American road trip!

 The Ultimate Pet Friendly American Road Trip

-The trip we’ve laid out covers nearly 15,000 miles and would take at least a couple of months to complete.
-If you can do it all at once, it’s a trip of a lifetime!
+This itinerary covers nearly 15,000 miles and would take at least a couple of months to complete.
+If you can do it all at once, it’s absolutely the trip of a lifetime!

-If you’re looking for a series of shorter trips, choose one or two regions and do a deeper dive in each area.
+If you’re looking for shorter trips, choose one or two regions and do a deeper dive in each area.
 Any combination will make a fantastic pet friendly vacation.

 READ MORE ⇒ Tips for Traveling Alone with a Pet